Auxio-Team/auxio-server/README.md

 ## Useful commands to use in the Postgres CLI
 - To use Postgres from command line run the command: `psql`
-  - if working correctly, you will see something line this:
+  - if working correctly, you will see something like this:

     `psql (14.5)`

     `Type "help" for help.`

     `<name>=#`